Search for a tool

 What is a turning grid cipher?
 (Definition)

-The turning grille cipher, also known as the Fleissner grille, is a transposition encryption technique which consists of hiding a message by arranging its letters in a grid on which a removable and rotating cover allows the letters to be read/written to be selected.
+The turning grille cipher (also known as the Fleissner grille) is a transposition cipher technique which consists of hiding a message by arranging its letters in a grid on which arotating removable cover allows the selection of the letters to be read/written.

 How to encrypt using a turning grid?